linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ![1|workspace](jpg/workspace.png)

 ### Open Workspace
-Manage your desktop windows in different workspaces to enlarge your working areas.
+Manage your desktop windows in different workspaces to enlarge your Workspaces.

 On the desktop, press **Super** + **S** or click ![multitasking](icon/deepin-multitasking-view.svg) to open the workspace interface.